macris-xiao/disa-user-guide/doc/0I_Offloadable_flows.rst

   OVS v2.8, RHEL/CentOS 7.5 and Ubuntu 18.04 LTS.

-- Geneve tunnel vports are supported as of upstream Linux kernel v4.16 and OVS v2.8, RHEL 7.6 and Ubuntu 18.10.
-Confirmation of support in CentOS 7.6 is pending its release.
+- Geneve tunnel vports are supported as of upstream Linux kernel v4.16 and OVS v2.8, RHEL/CentOS 7.6 and Ubuntu 18.10.

 - Support for Geneve options has been accepted for inclusion in upstream Linux kernel v4.19 and OVS v2.11.
-Support in RHEL, CentOS and Ubuntu is pending.
+This is included in RHEL8+, support in CentOS and Ubuntu is pending.

 UDP-based tunnel vports must use the default UDP port for the tunnel type: